PieLabs/pie-docs/using/rendering-items.md

 ## Advanced & Server-Side Usage

-If you want finer control over how to use the PIE-formatted assessment item, or want to use it in a secure-testing environment where data, including correct-responses, are not sent to the client you can use the other files in a packaged item: `pie-view.js` and `pie-controller.js`
+For finer control over how to use the PIE-formatted assessment item, or to use it in a secure-testing environment where data, including correct-responses, are not sent to the client you can use the other files in a packaged item: `pie-view.js` and `pie-controller.js`

 ### Client Side Example